30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 If you’ve ever stood at baggage claim staring at dozens of identical black suitcases, you know the struggle.

-I tie a bright ribbon, usually pink or red, around both of our bags, and I even customize it with my blog’s name so it’s easy to spot from far away.
+I tie a bright ribbon, usually pink or red, around both of our bags, and sometimes even customize it so it’s easy to spot from far away.

-It saves so much time and prevents that awkward moment where you grab someone else’s suitcase by mistake.
+It saves time and prevents that awkward moment where you grab someone else’s suitcase by mistake.

-Honestly, this is one of the simplest yet most effective suitcase packing tips.
-Not only does it help you identify your bag quickly, but it also adds a little personality to your travel style.
+Honestly, this is one of the easiest suitcase packing tips.
+It not only helps you identify your bag quickly but also adds a little personality to your travel style.

 23. I Always Pack My Own Pillowcase

-This might sound extra to some people, but packing my own pillowcase is one of my favorite comfort hacks.
+This might sound extra to some people, but packing my own pillowcase is one of my favorite comfort-focused travel packing hacks.

 Hotels and Airbnbs can be beautiful, but you never really know how freshly everything was washed.